ninabarzh/broomstick/content/posts/dystopian-displacement.md

 ---
 title: "Dystopian displacement (worst case)"
 subtitle: "A short story about when AI goes wrong (and takes everything else with it)"
 description: "A bleak vision of mass automation, algorithmic governance, and creative decay.
-Humanity loses the plot—and the rights—to its own story."
+Humanity loses the plot, and the rights, to its own story."
 date: 2025-07-21T04:00:00.000Z
 draft: false
 tags: ["AI", "automation", "creative collapse", "dystopia", "algorithmic control", "job loss", "scenarios", "scenario planning", "worst case"]
 ---

 Elena remembered when the world still made some sort of sense.
-Not much, admittedly—it had always teetered somewhere between absurd and unbearable—but at least back then, she could lie to herself about having a job, a future, or a say in how things turned out.
+Not much, admittedly, it had always teetered somewhere between absurd and unbearable, but at least back then, she could lie to herself about having a job, a future, or a say in how things turned out.

 Now, her morning routine involved checking two things: whether the universal basic income had landed in her bank account (it had not), and whether the nearest AI surveillance drone was watching (it was).

 "Smile," she muttered to herself.
 The drones liked that.

-She pulled on her coat—hand-mended, threadbare, and technically illegal since it was made by human hands—and stepped outside into the grey cityscape formerly known as London.
+She pulled on her coat, hand-mended, threadbare, and technically illegal since it was made by human hands, and stepped outside into the grey cityscape formerly known as London.
 The adverts on the tram stop glowed with cheery slogans: *“Tomorrow’s Work, Today: Powered by LLMs”* and *“Your AI Life Coach Is Listening.”* Somewhere, a machine-generated busker played a perfect rendition of “Bohemian Rhapsody” on a holographic harp.

 Elena scowled.
 Even Queen had been digitised.

 It had all started with good intentions, or at least the kind of intentions that pair nicely with a TED talk and a six-figure keynote fee.
 Big Tech had promised efficiency, fairness, and liberation from drudgery.
 What they delivered was mass unemployment, rolling blackouts, and a nation gripped by an existential identity crisis.

-Jobs vanished first—quietly, as if on tiptoe.
+Jobs vanished first, quietly, as if on tiptoe.
 A paralegal here, an accountant there, and then entire industries gutted overnight.
 Call centres were replaced with chatbots that sounded eerily like the people they fired.
-Elena’s own job—junior policy analyst—was made obsolete by something called the **Quantitative Foresight Model**, which now drafted legislation, wrote party manifestos, and occasionally composed haiku.
+Elena’s own job, junior policy analyst, was made obsolete by something called the **Quantitative Foresight Model**, which now drafted legislation, wrote party manifestos, and occasionally composed haiku.

 And yet, she was expected to be grateful.